 New fashioned in this country is the kitchen crew who hail from France, North and West Africa, and are largely responsible for the solid success and growing fame of this nearly two-decade-old business.

-Imagine restrictive, cumbersome immigration options that were inflicted by Donald Trump's US government, and their effect on establishments such as this one.
+Imagine restrictive, cumbersome immigration options applied by the US government, and their effect on establishments such as this one.
 The mere thought is shameful.

 At the south end of the block is Harlem Burger and around the corner from that, Lee Lee's bakery.
 Too much for one visit, but then so is Harlem.